 Real-World Applications

-- Customer service bots — simple queries use the fast model; complex escalations switch to the advanced model
+- Customer service bots: simple queries stay on the fast model, and complex escalations switch to the advanced model.

-- Research assistants — quick fact lookups stay on Qwen3; multi-step analysis moves to a larger model
+- Research assistants: quick fact lookups stay on Qwen3, and multi-step analysis moves to a larger model.

 from langchain_ollama import ChatOllama